nice-game-hints/night-of-the-rabbit/02-mousewood/015-saving-ursula.md

 keywords: crow, shoelace, ursula, radio
 ---

-You got [pass the bridge](050-humbert.md) to the swamp.
-Ursula is in trouble!
+You got [pass the bridge](050-humbert.md) to the swamp and Ursula is in trouble!

 # What to do?
-Maybe you could lure the bird further from Ursula.

-# With what?
-The birds like to eat cupcakes, I think.
-Give the dryed out cupcake to it.

-# It pecks it now!
-But it won't let you near Ursula, still.

-# What next?
-Maybe you could flick the antenna to scare it away.
+Look at the antenna.
+Maybe you could flick it to scare the bird away.

 # Can't reach
 Do you spot anything you could use for help?